-abscess, required surgery, or had recurrent attacks were observed to have lower prediagnostic levels of vitamin D. These differences did not reach significance, with the exception of surgical patients.
-Surgical patients had significantly lower average levels of vitamin D as compared with patients with acute diverticulitis without other sequelae (23.9 vs 28.1 ng/mL; P = .01).
+Compared to patients with acute diverticulitis without other sequelae, patients in the subgroups who developed abscess, required surgery, or had recurrent attacks were observed to have lower pre-diagnostic levels of vitamin D. These differences did not reach significance, with the exception of surgical patients.
+Surgical patients had significantly lower average levels of vitamin D as compared to patients with acute diverticulitis without other sequelae (23.9 ng/mL versus 28.1 ng/mL, p = 0.01).